reagro/carob/README.md

 <img align="right" width="350" height="350" src="https://github.com/reagro/carob/raw/master/img/carob.png">

-The *Carob project* creates reproducible workflows that standardize primary agricultural research data from experiments and surveys.
+*Carob* creates reproducible workflows that standardize primary agricultural research data from experiments and surveys.
 Standardization includes the use of a common file format, variable names, units and accepted values.
 The standardized data sets are aggregated into larger collections that can be used in further research.
 We do this by writing an *R* script for each individual dataset.
 See the [website](https://carob-data.org) for more information.

 Carob is an open access *Extract, Transform, and Load* (ETL) framework supported by [CGIAR](https://www.cgiar.org/initiative/excellence-in-agronomy/) to support predictive analytics (machine learning, artifical intelligence) and other types of data analysis.